 Floyd joined Watsi on March 1st, 2017.
-Four years ago, Floyd joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+11 other people also joined Watsi on that day!
 Floyd's most recent donation traveled 8,500 miles to support Allan, a future doctor from Kenya, to fund a life-changing surgery.

 Floyd has funded healthcare for 53 patients in 10 countries.